Keegawho198/VBA_challange/README.md

 Keegan Nair Week 2

-Many comments on alphabetic Testing file code to see more details for what each line does.
+Many comments on the alphabetic Testing file code to see more details about what each line does.

+Both Excel files have the code but are adjusted based on how each one is different.